top of page

 • Antidepressant medication (when necessary)

 If you experience major life changes or disappointing events close to holidays, you may feel sad or depressed, unrelated to Seasonal Affective Disorder.
-If your sadness lasts more than two weeks, you may be depressed.
+If your sadness lasts more than two weeks, you might have depression.
 According to the CDC, depression symptoms include:

 • Feeling sad, empty, or hopeless often or all the time.